Conditions for licensed houses in multiple occupation

 Adequate number of suitably located electrical power points in respect to the location and expected use of appliancesFour sockets plus an additional double socket for each additional household sharing the kitchen up to a maximum requirement of an additional four double sockets.
 Additional dedicated sockets are needed for a cooker, refrigerator and washer

 Food storage that should enable cooked and uncooked food to be kept separate to prevent cross contamination.
-Surface finishes should be smooth and impervious to allow for ease of cleaning and to be maintained in a hygienic conditionApproximately 0.4m3 of a combination of dry, refrigerated and frozen food storage
+Surface finishes should be smooth and impervious to allow for ease of cleaning and to be maintained in a hygienic conditionApproximately 0.4m3 per person of a combination of dry, refrigerated and frozen food storage

 Suitable extractor fanTo be provided